 TSRF will be established with an initial gift from Jim Urban, and additional gifts from other individuals or organizations may be added to the fund with donor designation.
+TREE Fund's

-As a supporter of the TREE Fund and its mission, the American Society of Landscape Architects will be sharing with its members the opportunity to make contributions to the Fund.
-TREE Fund's President and CEO may also apply undesignated gifts made to TREE Fund's general endowment to TSRF.
+President and CEO may also apply undesignated gifts made to TREE Fund's general endowment to TSRF.
 TSRF will be managed by the Chicago Community Trust (CCT) as part of TREE Fund's permanent endowment, where it will be held in perpetuity and charged standard investment and administrative fees.
 While income and principle of TSRF may be commingled with other TREE Fund endowment pools at CCT for investment management purposes, TSRF assets shall be accounted for separately and any earnings from the common fund accruing to TSRF will be credited to the TSRF account.

 All distributions must be for research purposes, and consistent with the exempt purposes of TREE Fund as specified in the Restated Declaration of Trust approved by TREE Fund's Trustees in December 2016.
-Should its fundraising goal not be met by December 31, 2027, or should its research purpose become unnecessary, incapable of fulfillment, or inconsistent with the research needs of the Landscape Architecture community, TSRF's then-current assets will be merged into the John Z. Duling Endowment, which provides start up or seed funding to support innovative research and technology transfer projects.
+Should its fundraising goals not be met by December 31, 2027, or should its research purpose become unnecessary, incapable of fulfillment, or inconsistent with the research needs of the Landscape Architecture community, TSRF's then-current assets will be merged into the John Z. Duling Endowment, which provides start up or seed funding to support innovative research and technology transfer projects.